nirmal-47/Exp--7-Prompt-Engineering/README.md

 * Exact text placement in posters may vary.
 * Fine artistic details may differ slightly.
 * AI tools interpret prompts differently.

----

-# Result

-Thus, the original images were successfully reproduced using prompt engineering techniques and AI image generation tools.
-The refined prompts generated outputs that were significantly closer to the reference images compared to the initial prompts, demonstrating the effectiveness of detailed prompt design in image generation.